 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Nehbandan air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Nehbandan is currently 6.8 times the WHO annual air quality guideline value

 Unhealthy 198 US AQI

 Interested in hourly forecast?
 Get the app